 Now, when it comes to choosing oils, it’s important to note that how oils affect the nervous system will vary from person to person – so you may need to try other oils around bedtime to help your baby relax.
 Oils that work for your friends’ children may not work for yours.
 In fact, certain oils can actually have opposite effects on different people.
 For instance, wild orange is generally used as an energizing, pick-me-up oil for adults, but it can have the opposite effect on children, and be wonderfully calming before bed.

 7 Ways Essential Oils Can Help Your Baby Sleep

 Just before bed, and maybe right after bath, give your baby a nice massage with oil.
-Mix 1- 2 drops of lavender & roman chamomile with 2 tablespoons carrier oil and. rub all along the arms, legs, back, tummy, feet, ears.
+Mix 1- 2 drops of lavender & roman chamomile with 2 tablespoons of carrier oil and rub all along the arms, legs, back, tummy, feet, and ears.
 The massage itself is relaxing, and the fragrance of the oils will set the tone for a calm and peaceful night.

-Bathtime can become relaxing time!
-You can put a few drops of lavender or roman chamomile in the bathwater with a liquid soap or with Epsom salt, to help it disperse throughout the water.
+Bathtime can become a relaxing time!
+Put a few drops of lavender or roman chamomile in the bathwater.
+A liquid soap or Epsom salt will help it disperse throughout the water.